dadahcr2/reference/_pages/info.md

 2. **Real life takes priority.** If you have a problem preventing you from playing, let the team know.
 We are extremely understanding.

 3. **In-game chat** is the primary means of communication.
-Nevertheless, we also have a well maintained discord server and website.
+Nevertheless, we also have a well maintained [discord server](https://discord.gg/8qk5Mmwd) and website: <https://reference.hcr2info.com>.

 4. **Relax and have fun!**  Rankings are secondary.